open-telemetry/oteps/text/0155-external-modules.md

 The exact UI of component's page in the Registry is outside of this OTEP's scope, but some suggestions are:

 * Link to the original repository of this component
-* Clear indication of component's authors/maintainers
+* Clear indication of component's authors/maintainers and its Otel status (native/core/contrib/external)
+* Licence used
+* Language and targeted library
 * Presence or absence of security vulnerabilities
 * Some way of component's quality as perceived by its users, e.g. rating or stars or thumbs up/down
-* Otel API/SDK version that this component was tested against
+* Otel API/SDK and library versions that this component was tested against
 * If OpenTelemetry verification harness is used by this component
+* A filled self-assessment form
+* Any quality indicators we may want to standardize on (e.g. test coverage)
+* Dev stats (date of creation, date of last release, date of last commit)